Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Methodology

-Under a correctly specified model, $\hat{U}_C(\cdot;\hat{\beta})$ should be approximately an identity function, and thus a large discrepancy indicates misspecification.
+Under a correctly specified model, $\hat{U}_C(\cdot;\hat{\bm\beta})$ should be approximately an identity function, and an otherwise large discrepancy indicates misspecification.

-Due to this property, it is common practice to use P-P plots to visualize the comparison between the empirical distribution of the Cox-Snell residuals and the null function under the hypothesized model, i.e., the identity function.
-Figure \ref{fig:pp} portrays the P-P plots of the Cox-Snell residuals in simulated examples.
-On the left panel, the data are generated with a gamma regression model and the Cox-Snell residuals are calculated using the underlying model.
+Owing to this property, it is common practice to use P-P plots to visualize the comparison between the empirical distribution of Cox-Snell residuals and their null distribution function under the true model, i.e., the identity function.
+Figure~\ref{fig:pp} portrays the P-P plots of the Cox-Snell residuals in simulated examples.
+In the left panel, the data are generated with a gamma regression model, and the Cox-Snell residuals are calculated using the correctly specified model.
 As anticipated, the Cox-Snell residuals appear to be uniform.

-However, when $Y$ is a discrete variable taking integer values, without loss of generality, the Cox-Snell residuals are not uniformly distributed even under the true model.
-As in the right panel of Figure \ref{fig:pp}, when the data are generated from a Poisson GLM, the Cox-Snell residuals are far apart from uniformity even with the knowledge of the underlying model.

-The uniformity of probability integral transforms invalidates under discreteness due to the fact that (\ref{unic}) is not true for some values of $s\in(0,1)$, in contrast to the continuous cases.
-The lemma below gives the condition under which (\ref{unic}) holds for discrete outcomes.
+However, when $Y$ is a discrete variable, the Cox-Snell residuals may not be uniformly distributed even under the true model.
+As in the right panel of Figure~\ref{fig:pp}, when the data are generated from a Poisson generalized linear model (GLM), the Cox-Snell residuals are far apart from uniformity even with the knowledge of the underlying model.
+The uniformity of probability integral transforms does not hold under discreteness due to the fact that \eqref{unic} is not true for some values of $s\in(0,1)$, in contrast to the continuous cases.
+The lemma below gives the condition under which \eqref{unic} holds for discrete outcomes.